IgorBayerl/ReportGenerator/go_report_generator/internal/language/README.md

 ## Step-by-Step Guide: Creating a New Language Processor

-Follow this structure to create a processor for a new language (e.g., "Go").
+Follow this structure to create a processor for a new language (e.g., "Java").

 #### Step 1: Create the Processor Package